 - the CBI, the TEC, the Rowntree Association, the DTI and the

 Moving to work in America, Rosalind was deemed an Alien of Extraordinary Ability by the US Department of State.

 Starting life as a Mixed Infant in Shakespeare's Warwickshire, Rosalind was flown up to the academic hothouse of King Edward VI High School for Girls,

 Edgbaston, at the age of ten, and from there to read English at Oxford University, where she won the Eleanor Rooke Memorial Prize, the Principalís Prize of St Hildaís College and a State Studentship Award.

 She subsequently studied at the Shakespeare Institute, University of Birmingham, where she was awarded an MA and a Ph.D, and at the Centre for Mass Communication Research at the University of Leicester, where she collected her fifth degree, a starred MA*, the only Distinction to be awarded in the history of the programme.

-She is a member of the International Women's Forum, and one of the first women members of the prestigious Reform Club in London.
+Equality Party in the UK, becoming one of the first women members of the prestigious Reform Club in London.
 A keen amateur horsewoman, Rosalind is also a one-time Lotus owner and performance car enthusiast, and has taken part in time trials at Silverstone race track, UK.

 - winner of the Network Award for outstanding achievement in the field of writing for women.